ruarai/KMPLauncher/README.md

 A launcher for the KMP mod for Kerbal Space Program

-Retrieves updates, change logs, latest updates from web source
+Retrieves updates, change logs, latest update info etc from web source

 Requires Ionic.Zip.dll